Moose: Aggression

-Studies suggest that the calls made by female moose during the rut not only call the males but can actually induce a bull to invade another bull's harem and fight for control of it.
+Moose cows are more likely to emit protest moans when courted by small males.
+This attracts the attention of large males, promotes male-male competition and violence, reduces harassment of cows by small males, and increases mating opportunities with large males.
 This in turn means that the cow moose has at least a small degree of control over which bulls she mates with.

-Moose often show aggression to other animals as well; especially predators.
+Moose often show aggression to other animals as well, especially predators.
 Bears are common predators of moose calves and, rarely, adults.
 Alaskan moose have been reported to successfully fend off attacks from both black and brown bears.
 Moose have been known to stomp attacking wolves, which makes them less preferred as prey to the wolves.
 Moose are fully capable of killing bears and wolves.
 In one rare event, a female moose killed two adult male wolves.
 A moose of either sex that is confronted by danger may let out a loud roar, more resembling that of a predator than a prey animal.
 European moose are often more aggressive than North American moose, such as the moose in Sweden, which often become very agitated at the sight of a predator.
 However, like all ungulates known to attack predators, the more aggressive individuals are always darker in color, with the darkest coloring usually in areas facing the opponent, thus serving as a natural warning to other animals.